Moscow: Parks and landmarks

-There are 96 parks and 18 gardens in Moscow, including four botanical gardens.
-There are 450 km2 of green zones besides 100 km2 of forests.
-Moscow is a very green city, if compared to other cities of comparable size in Western Europe and North America; this is partly due to a history of having green "yards" with trees and grass, between residential buildings.
-There are on average 27 m2 of parks per person in Moscow compared with 6 for Paris, 7.5 in London and 8.6 in New York.
+Moscow contains 96 parks and 18 gardens, including four botanical gardens.
+The city contains 450 km2 of green space in addition to 100 km2 of forests.
+Moscow is green in comparison with other cities of comparable size in Western Europe and North America; this stems partly from a history of green "yards" with trees and grass between residential buildings.
+Moscow contains on average 27 m2 of parks per person, compared with 6 square meters in Paris, 7.5 in London and 8.6 in New York.